-These simple No Yeast Flatbreads are a great staple item for making quick and easy homemade bread that requires no yeast.
+These simple No Yeast Flatbread are a great staple item for making quick and easy homemade bread that requires no yeast.

 We appreciate your support

 This post may contain affiliate links.
 Life Currents participates in different affiliate programs.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see here.

 Please let me know if you have any questions about this recipe.
 I read all the comments myself and I try to help as soon as I can.
 I have readers from all levels of comfort and experience in the kitchen on my site, and I’ve tried to answer some of your questions already in the post.
 But if I’ve missed anything, please feel free to leave a comment and ask.